Red Queen (Through the Looking-Glass): Overview

 With a motif of Through the Looking-Glass being a representation of the game of chess, the Red Queen could be viewed as an antagonist in the story as she is the queen for the side opposing Alice.
 Despite this, their initial encounter is a cordial one, with the Red Queen explaining the rules of chess concerning promotion—specifically that Alice is able to become a queen by starting out as a pawn and reaching the eighth square at the opposite end of the board.
 As a queen in the game of chess, the Red Queen is able to move swiftly and effortlessly.

 Later, in Chapter 9, the Red Queen appears with the White Queen, posing a series of typical Wonderland/Looking-Glass questions ("Divide a loaf by a knife: what's the answer to that?"), and then celebrating Alice's promotion from pawn to queen.
-When that celebration goes awry, Alice turns against the Red Queen, whom she "considers as the cause of all the mischief", and shakes her until the queen morphs into Alice's pet kitten.
+When that celebration goes awry, Alice turns against the Red Queen, whom she "considers as the cause of all the mischief", and shakes her until the queen changes into Alice's pet kitten.
 In doing this, Alice presents an end game, awakening from the dream world of the looking glass, by both realizing her hallucination and symbolically "taking" the Red Queen in order to checkmate the Red King.
-The red queen is often said to be based on the Liddel’s (the family Carrol worked for) governess, Mary Prickett.
+The red queen is often said to be based on Mary Prickett, Alice Liddell's family's governess.

 Confusion with the Queen of Hearts

 The Red Queen is commonly mistaken for the Queen of Hearts from the story's predecessor, Alice's Adventures in Wonderland.
 The two share the characteristics of being strict queens associated with the color red, while their personalities are very different.
 Carroll, in his lifetime, made the distinction between the two Queens by saying:

 The 1951 Walt Disney animated film Alice in Wonderland perpetuates the long-standing confusion between the Red Queen and the Queen of Hearts.
 In the film, the Queen of Hearts delivers several of the Red Queen's lines, notably "all the ways about here belong to me" which in the case of the Red Queen has a double meaning since as a chess piece she can move in any direction.

 In both American McGee's Alice and Tim Burton's film adaptation of the books, the two characters are combined.
-Jefferson Airplane's song "White Rabbit" contains the lyric "and the Red Queen's off with her head", despite the fact that "Off with her head!" as a repeated line is associated with the Queen of Hearts, not the Red Queen.
+Jefferson Airplane's song "White Rabbit" contains the lyric "and the Red Queen's off her head", despite the fact that "Off with her head!" as a repeated line is associated with the Queen of Hearts, not the Red Queen.